souramoo/HomeAutomation/README.md

 # Home Automation
 Python-based modular home automation system.
+Far improved upon from my previous attempt.
+Now modular and supports various different control/sensor/processor elements.

 ## What is it?
 I wrote this in python to simplify my home automation control.
 The other approaches I have seen are very complicated and are slow on my Raspberry Pi, and hard to customise to do what I want with my own custom bindings.